 Find out more about Gadsden State's Show Band, Vocal Groups & Theatre!

-The award-winning Gadsden State Show Band, under the direction of Dr. Matt Leder, is regarded as one of the leading two-year college bands in the Southeast.
+The award-winning Gadsden State Show Band is regarded as one of the leading two-year college bands in the Southeast.
 They perform about 50 dates a year, travel the state (and, sometimes, out of state) and record in professional studios.
 The Show Band performs a variety of styles, including contemporary big band, rhythm and blues, country, rock and roll, New Orleans brass band, straight-ahead jazz and everything in between.

 Audition and Scholarships